-JUDGE MAUREEN TIGHE'S PROCEDURES FOR AUCTION SALES
+JUDGE SHERI BLUEBOND'S PROCEDURES FOR AUCTION SALES

-- 1. Approval Process: Parties seeking approval of auction procedures may elect to bring a separate motion for approval of such procedures in advance of the sale motion pursuant to LBR 6004-1(b) or to include a request for approval of the sale procedures in the sale motion itself, but parties should be aware that, if advance approval is not sought, it may be more difficult for the movant to persuade the Court to approve a break-up fee or expense reimbursement for a stalking horse or to preclude someone from bidding on the ground that they have not complied with the proposed sale procedures. - 2.
-Auction Location/Identity of Auctioneer: If the parties so request, Judge Tighe is generally willing to conduct an auction herself on the record at the time of the hearing on the sale motion or to permit the movant to conduct the sale at another location and/or time, if appropriate.
+1. Approval Process: Parties seeking approval of auction procedures may elect to bring a separate motion for approval of such procedures in advance of the sale motion pursuant to LBR 6004-1(b) or to include a request for approval of the sale procedures in the sale motion itself, but parties should be aware that, if advance approval is not sought, it may be more difficult for the movant to persuade the Court to approve a break-up fee or expense reimbursement for a stalking horse or to preclude someone from bidding on the ground that they have not complied with the proposed sale procedures.

+2. Auction Location/Identity of Auctioneer: If the parties so request, Judge Bluebond is generally willing to conduct an auction herself on the record at the time of the hearing on the sale motion or to permit the movant to conduct the sale at another location and/or time.
 If the sale is conducted outside of court, the movant need not provide the court with a transcript of the auction proceedings in order to obtain approval of the sale.
-A report from movant as to the outcome of the auction will generally suffice. - 3.
-Conduct of Bidding: Parties will be required to comply with any bidding procedures approved by the Court, including any overbid deposits, proof of bidder's financial ability to close, and any other requirements for a qualified bidder.
-Parties must also comply with any minimum overbid increments.
+A report from movant as to the outcome of the auction will generally suffice.

+3. Conduct of Bidding: Parties will be required to comply with any bidding procedures approved by the Court, including any minimum overbid increments.
 (However, parties are always welcome to increase their bids by more than the minimum required overbid increment, should they so desire.)
-A bidder may elect to stop bidding at any time and then resume bidding later in the auction process, so long as the auction has not been concluded by that point. - Willingness to Make Exceptions: Movant may propose any auction procedures that movant considers reasonable and appropriate under the circumstances for a given sale.
-Judge Tighe will consider all requests for approval of proposed auction procedures on a case-by-case basis. - 5.
-Break-up Fees and Expense Reimbursements: - As one of the justifications for approval of a breakup fee for a stalking horse is to reimburse the stalking horse for the costs that it has incurred in serving as a stalking horse, as a general rule, Judge Tighe generally does not award both an expense reimbursement and a break-up fee. - In approving expense reimbursements, Judge Tighe prefers to approve the reimbursement of the stalking horse's actual expenses up to a maximum amount or cap, rather than to approve a "flat fee" expense reimbursement that doesn't require a showing that any expenses have actually been incurred. - c.
-Judge Tighe rarely approves a breakup fee of more than 1 to 4 percent. - d.
-Judge Tighe may be willing to make an exception to any of these rules for cause shown in an appropriate case.
+A bidder may elect to stop bidding at any time and then resume bidding later in the auction process, so long as the auction has not been concluded by that point.

+4. Willingness to Make Exceptions: Movant may propose any auction procedures that movant considers reasonable and appropriate under the circumstances for a given sale.
+Judge Bluebond will consider all requests for approval of proposed auction procedures on a case-by-case basis.

+5. Break-up Fees and Expense Reimbursements:

+a.
+As one of the justifications for approval of a breakup fee for a stalking horse is to reimburse the stalking horse for the costs that it has incurred in serving as a stalking horse, as a general rule, Judge Bluebond is reluctant to approve both an expense reimbursement and a bust-up fee.

+b.
+In approving expense reimbursements, Judge Bluebond prefers to approve the reimbursement of the stalking horse's actual expenses up to a maximum amount or cap, rather than to approve a "flat fee" expense reimbursement that doesn't require a showing that any expenses have actually been incurred.

+c.
+In larger cases, Judge Bluebond rarely approves a breakup fee of more than 1 to 4 percent.
+In smaller cases, she may approve a larger percentage in order to provide sufficient incentive for someone to serve as the stalking horse.

+d.
+Judge Bluebond may be willing to make an exception to any of these rules for cause shown in an appropriate case.